Landau and leading singularities in arbitrary space-time dimensions: Feynman integrals in arbitrary space-time dimensions

-with $G\left(\lambda_{ij}\right)$ corresponding to the Gram determinant of the perpendicular directions $\lambda_{ij}$ and $\mathcal{J}_{\left[D_{\parallel}\right]}^{(L)}$ the Jacobian of the transformation given by,
+with $G\left(\lambda_{ij}\right)$ corresponding to the Gram determinant of the perpendicular directions $\lambda_{ij}\equiv\ell_{i,[D_{\perp}]}\cdot\ell_{j,[D_{\perp}]}\equiv\ell_{i,[D_{\perp}]}^{\alpha}\ell_{j,[D_{\perp}]\,\alpha}$ and $\mathcal{J}_{\left[D_{\parallel}\right]}^{(L)}$ the Jacobian of the transformation given by,

-where the overall sign $\pm$ in the Jacobian originates from the square roots and, for the purpose of our discussion, does not introduce any ambiguity.
+where the overall sign $\pm$ in the Jacobian originates from the square roots and, for the purpose of our discussion does not introduce any ambiguity.
 Likewise, notice that the overall prefactor of $\imath$ in the Jacobian does not play any important role.
 Therefore, in the discussion of the following sections, we will neglect it.

-In view that our analysis is performed at integrand level, we observe that all scalar products between external and internal momenta (as well as propagators) are expressed in terms of the loop-momentum components $a_{ij}$ and $\lambda_{ij}$ but not of $b_{ij}$.
-The dependence on $b_{ij}$, that may arise when considering helicity amplitudes, can methodically be integrated out through Gegenbauer polynomials, as carefully carried out in Ref.~\cite{Mastrolia:2016dhn}.
-Therefore, similar to one-loop, integration of irrelevant angles in scalar multi-loop Feynman integrals are cast in,
+In view that our analysis is performed at the integrand level, we observe that all scalar products between external and internal momenta (as well as propagators) are expressed in terms of the loop-momentum components $a_{ij}$ and $\lambda_{ij}$.
+A more involved structure that arises when considering helicity amplitudes can methodically be integrated out through Gegenbauer polynomials, as elucidated in Ref.~\cite{Mastrolia:2016dhn}.